 Snowmageddon, Snowpocalypse, SnOMG!

 There is no end to the terms for "really big snowstorm," and those terms came in handy, particularly in America's snowiest cities.
-Just check out these average annual snowfall totals, according to the National Oceanic and Atmospheric Administration:
+Just check out these average annual snowfall totals, according to the Weather Channel:

 But with really big snow storms – and even everyday, run-of-the-mill snowfalls – comes a risk of death by shoveling.
 Nationwide, snow shoveling is responsible for thousands of injuries and as many as 100 deaths each year.